 Compensation cost for stock options granted to employees is based on the grant-date fair value and is recognized over the vesting period of the applicable option on a straight-line basis.
-As of September 30, 2011, we had approximately \$2.8 million of unrecognized compensation expense related to our unvested stock options.
-We expect to recognize this compensation expense over a weighted-average period of approximately 2.3 years.

 As stock-based compensation expense is based on options ultimately expected to vest, the expense has been reduced for estimated forfeitures.
-No options were granted to employees during the three months ended September 30, 2011, thus assumptions for the period were not updated.
-The fair value of each employee option grant was estimated on the date of grant using the Black-Scholes option pricing model with the following assumptions:
+The fair value of each employee option grant was estimated on the date of grant using the Black-Scholes option-pricing model with the following assumptions during the periods ended:

-Septe mber 30, Septen nber 30, 2011 2010 2011 2010 Weighted-average estimated fair value \$4.97 \$3.65 \$4.22 Weighted-average Assumptions: Expected volatility N/A 75% 81% -82% 75% -77% Expected term (in years) N/A 6.08 5.50 -5.96 6.08 Risk-free interest rate N/A 1.72% 1.88% -2.50% 1.72% -2.77% Expected dividend yield N/A 0% 0% 0%
+Three Months Ended

+March ı 31,

+2012 2011

+Estimated weighted-average fair value \$ 3.21 \$ 4.52

+Weighted-Average Assumptions

+Expected volatility 89% 82%

+Expected term, in years 5.72 5.96

+Risk-free interest rate 1.06% 2.50%

+Expected dividend yield 0% 0%